 You know you love your dog when you trade your fluffy mattress for the hard floor.
-Thats right.
+That’s right.
 Somewhere in the middle of the night I moved from my ridiculously comfortable Beauty Rest to the hard floor NEXT to my gigantic king bed.
 Out of the blue last night, Chuy had an IVDD (Intervertebral Disc Disease) flare up.
+Chihuahua back pain is common in the breed and knowing how to treat it is a Chihuahua Tip you need in your toolkit!

 The time in between IVDD flare ups keeps getting shorter which just breaks my heart.